See our wide range of luxury villas for sale all over javea.

 The process of buying a property in Spain is very different to the UK.
 There are a lot more pitfalls to begin with!
 People with be throwing around names like “Notario” and “Registro de propiedad” and it’s important to understand what it all means – Not just a simple translation, but what it actually means to buy in Spain – Here’s what to expect!

-If you need a mortgage the faster you start the ball rolling the better.
+If you need a mortgage, the faster you start the ball rolling the better.
 It can take time in Spain!
 It is possible (and usually better) to get a pre-approved mortgage.
-This gives you a good idea of budget.
+This gives you a good idea of your available budget.

 So, you found your property?
 To ensure the property is free of debt and what you see is what you are getting (missing land and other such surprises) you need a Nota Simple.
-This describes the property “officially” and states who the legal owner is.
-Your Estate Agent should supply you with this.
+This describes the property “officially” and states the legal owner.
+Your estate agent should supply you with this.
 Before you make any deposits or sign anything, it is important to ensure this is all in order.

 Once you have a “Contracto de Arras” (pre-agreement) it is time to go to the bank.
 This part is akin to the UK.
 They will send out a surveyor (Tasador) who will value the house.
 The cost for this can be anywhere between a few hundred and five hundred Euros.
 The bank will base its mortgage offer on that figure.
 Most Spanish banks only loan between 70% & 80% of the property value.

 NOTE: While surveying the property is not legally required, if you are a cash buyer it is still a very good idea to get a full appraisal of the property from a Tasador (who is a licensed architect).

 Transfers of property deeds are dealt with by the Notario in Spain.
 They are independent parties working for the government.
 They read the deed of purchase first and ensure both parties understand what has been agreed in the deed.